Iowa Chapter of Children’s Advocacy Centers

 The Iowa Chapter of Children’s Advocacy Centers (ICCAC) provides an array of services that benefit its Membership:

 1.)
-The Iowa Chapter provides educational and networking opportunities through the annual Chapter retreat, by hosting and supporting child abuse trainings across the state, and providing funding for attendance at the National Children’s Alliance (NCA) Leadership Conference.
+The Iowa Chapter provides educational and networking opportunities through the Annual Chapter Membership Meeting, by hosting and supporting child abuse training for the state, and providing funding for attendance at the National Children’s Alliance (NCA) Leadership Conference.